 Your Beats Are Going To Suck At First.

 But don’t beat yourself up.
 Just keep making beats every single day, as often as you can.
 This isn’t something you can just learn and be good at in a month or two.

 We’ll show you how to make professional music, but just keep making beats as much as you can.
 After some time, you’ll notice how amazing your beats are getting.

-If you want a full step-by-step beginner’s video course on making your very first beat click on the video above..
+If you want a full step-by-step beginner’s video course on making your very first beat click on the video to the left..

 So let’s get to it…

 Maybe it’s just a melody you hum to yourself.

 Maybe you don’t have any ideas, but are inspired by something in real life – another song, an event, a movie/book, etc.

 Your job as a beat maker or music producer is to find instruments and create sounds that work well together and use them like building blocks to: